tremor-rs/tremor-www/docs/api.md

 ### __GET__ /binding/{artefact-id}/{instance-id}

-Get deployed artefact servant data from Tremor artefact registry.
+Get deployed artefact servant data from tremor artefact registry

 *Description:*

-Given a valid identifier of a binding artefact stored in the Tremor artefact repository.
+Given a valid identifier of a binding artefact stored in the tremor artefact repository

-Given a valid binding instance identifier for a deployed and running instance of the binding deployed and accesible via the Tremor instance registry.
+Given a valid binding instance identifier for a deployed and running instance of the binding deployed and accesible via the tremor instance registry

 Returns binding instance data on success.

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*